danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day1.md

 Now let's look some Python programs that use cognitive services!

-### Teacher Demo: Text Analysis (20 mins)
+### Teacher Demo: text analytics (20 mins)
-We'll begin with Text Analysis, just a functionality runthough as we'll do a code walkthrough next week.
+We'll begin with text analytics, just a functionality runthough as we'll do a code walkthrough next week.
 Check out the notebook called *cogservices_textanalytics* in the *Azure Notebooks* folder with a project called *TEALS Cognitive Services Examples*.

-Walk through the functionality, demonstrating setup and execution of text analysis cognitive API calls.
+Walk through the functionality, demonstrating setup and execution of text analytics cognitive API calls.
 Explain the output, tags and confidence, and how those can be interpreted.

 ### Teacher Demo: Computer Vision Demo (20 mins)
 Demonstrate a Computer Vision example, a functionality runthrough to inspire students to be thinking about the capability.
 In the same TEALS project there's a notebook called *cogservices_vision*.